ngrx/platform/docs/effects/api.md

 ### Non-dispatching Effects

 Pass `{ dispatch: false }` to the decorator to prevent dispatching.

+Sometimes you don't want effects to dispatch an action, for example when you only want to log or navigate.
+But when an effect does not dispatch another action, the browser will crash because the effect is both 'subscribing' to and 'dispatching' the exact same action, causing an infinite loop.
+To prevent this, add { dispatch: false } to the decorator.

 Usage: